artinfarokhi/daily_random_number.txt/README.md

 try:
-    # Chnge the current working directory to the repository pad
+    # Chnge the current working directory to the repository pa
     os.chdir(repo_path)

     # Create o overwrite a file white a time